What is the difference between edge-lit and back-lit LED panels?

-Technical advances have now allowed a new generation of back-lit LED panels to be introduced.
-These are often more efficient with lower unit costs than previous LED panels.
+Technical advances have allowed back-lit LED panels to be introduced.

-- LEDs have become more efficient, so the thermal advantage inherent in the side-lit design became less important.
-Back-lit designs are no longer so hot that the driver cannot be placed on the rear.
+- LEDs have become more efficient, so the thermal advantage inherent in the side-lit design is now reduced, though not eliminated.

 - Lenses have become cheaper to produce and modern adhesives mean that they can be securely fixed to each LED to create an even light distribution without the risk that they will fall off – a failing with some earlier and cheaper back-lit panels.